 For the day, Duchess wore traditional Bhutanese outfit.
 Catherine chose Paul Joe White Cape and Bhutanese Kira with Kiki lavender Amethyst Pear and Oval Drop earrings and LK Bennett Floret Nude Pumps.

-That evening The Duke and Duchess had a private dinner with The King and Queen at Lingkana Palace.
+That evening The Duke and Duchess of Cambridge had a private dinner with The King and Queen at Lingkana Palace.

 Earlier in the day, Bhutan King presented the royal reporters with some personalised gifts as the welcome token.